-I like to have an initial consultation where you can share your concerns and get a sense of how well I understand you, your needs, aspirations, frustrations, and goals.
+I like to have an initial telephone consultation (no charge to you) where you can share your concerns and get a sense of how well I understand you, your needs, aspirations, frustrations, and goals.
 Effective psychotherapy is about a good "fit" between two people, as well as education, training, and experience.
 During our meeting, we will chat about your particular situation and you can raise questions about psychotherapy, coaching, or how I work.

 I am not on any insurance panels but instead, prefer to work directly with you.
 If you need to use your insurance, or there is a true financial need, I will do my best to have us figure out a fee that is workable.
 During the course of therapy, I will provide you with a monthly statement that contains all the information required by your insurance company for reimbursement.

 What I Say to People Concerned about the Therapy Process

 After 30+ years of being a therapist, I have come to think of the therapeutic process like doing a jigsaw puzzle.
 With a good fit between you and your therapist you can explore your situation, build strategies; create a positive mindset; develop ways to strengthen abilities to enhance your puzzle-solving skills, and find pieces that fit and further your efforts.
 My approach is psychodynamic by training, and we'll explore your life to learn more about the suffering and pain you feel.
 I always look through the lens of psychobiology, and attachment theory; and use cognitive-behavioral strategies, mindfulness techniques.

 You and your therapist begin to see parts of the puzzle you didn't know belonged to the big picture - maybe they were off to the side or in the corner.
 Pieces become easier to recognize, and a bigger picture begins to emerge.
 Talking about old wounds, painful experiences, and some relationships can also cause painful feelings and memories.